SystemFw/blog/content/staging/paxos-failures.md

 ideas that are challenging to truly understand at first.
 Deep ideas tend to resist a single, all-encompassing explanation, and are best approached from multiple angles, until intuition comes.
-The angle I'm going to use today is _failure-first understanding_, which is to say: which specific failure mode is addressed by each idea in Paxos?
+The angle I'm going to use today is _fault-driven understanding_, which is to say: which specific failure mode is addressed by each idea in Paxos?
 Which bad thing can happen that makes each idea necessary?